jhnbyrn/951-KLR-PAGES/dme_acceleration_timing_damping.md

 # DME ignition timing damping

 ## Overview
-In the [ignition timing real time](ignition_timing_code.md) code walkthrough, we saw that an acceleration adustment value (57h) is added to the mai timing value 31h when calculating the final counter value.
+In the [ignition timing real time](ignition_timing_code.md) code walkthrough, we saw that an acceleration adustment value (57h) is added to the main timing value 31h when calculating the final counter value.
 Here we'll see where 57h comes from.

-The idea is to detect if rpm is increasing or decreasing, and measure how quickly, and then make a small timing adjustment to create negative feedback - that is, if accelerating, we retard timing, if decellerating, we advance it.
+The idea is to detect if rpm is increasing or decreasing, and how quickly, and then make a small timing adjustment to create negative feedback - that is, if accelerating, we retard timing, if decellerating, we advance it.
 The likely reason for this is to reduce jitter at low rpm/light load.

 The possible outcomes of this routine are: